markieboy/Hacker-Test/Level 9/README.md

 > On first glance the source code does not appear to say anything interesting.

-> However. notice that you can scroll down the page source.
+> However, notice that you can scroll further down the page source.

 > On line 706 a bunch more source code is evident, but still tells you little.